FindMySchool LogoFindMySchool

 Transport-wise, there are bus stops on Woodside Road associated with the school, and public transport tools list Low Moor as the nearest rail station.

 This is a distinctive Bradford through-school with a purpose-built setting and a strong emphasis on inclusion, pastoral structure, and enrichment.
-The primary phase results are above the England average, while GCSE outcomes and progress indicators are weaker, making the age-phase decision particularly important for families.
+In the 2025 dataset, 60% of pupils met the expected standard in reading, writing and mathematics at Key Stage 2, while GCSE outcomes and progress indicators are weaker, making the age-phase decision particularly important for families.

 Who it suits: families who value continuity from early years to Year 11, want a well-structured pastoral and safeguarding culture, and see enrichment, including the Scholars Programme, as central to motivation and aspiration.
 The key decision point is whether the secondary outcomes align with a child’s learning profile and support needs.

 The school was judged Good at its most recent full inspection, with strengths highlighted around pupil safety, calm routines, and curriculum ambition across phases.
-Primary outcomes are above the England average for combined reading, writing and mathematics, while GCSE progress indicators are below average, so “good” will mean different things depending on your child’s age and needs.
+In the 2025 dataset, 60% of pupils met the expected standard in reading, writing and mathematics at Key Stage 2, while GCSE Progress 8 is -0.87, so "good" will mean different things depending on your child’s age and needs.

 Applications are made through Bradford’s coordinated admissions process rather than directly to the academy.
-For September 2026 entry, the published closing dates were 31 October 2025 for Year 7 and 15 January 2026 for Reception, with national offer days on 2 March 2026 and 16 April 2026 respectively.
+For September 2027 entry in Bradford, secondary applications close on 31 October 2026 and primary applications close on 15 January 2027.

-Primary outcomes are above the England average for combined reading, writing and mathematics, and a higher-than-average proportion reach the higher standard.
-GCSE outcomes are weaker in the available indicators, including a negative Progress 8 figure.
+Primary outcomes show 60% reaching the expected standard in reading, writing and mathematics, with 10% reaching the higher standard.
+GCSE outcomes are weaker in the available indicators, including a Progress 8 figure of -0.87 and Attainment 8 of 35.1.
 The practical implication is that primary looks comparatively stronger than secondary on published measures.

 Yes.
 Nursery is part of the school’s all-through model and sits within the early years provision.
 Families should check the school’s official early years information for sessions, eligibility for funded hours, and current arrangements, as early years pricing and entitlement vary by age and circumstance.